Alfanous-team/alfanous/src/alfanous/README.rst

 =================
 Console Interface
 =================
-A console interface will install automatically with the API:
+A console interface will  be installed automatically with the API:

 .. code-block:: sh